Bostwickenator/ch.rip/README.md

 ## Setup

-Download and unzip this repository
+First download and unzip this repository

 There are some prerequisites please install these now:
 * chrome - https://www.google.com/chrome/dr/download - needed because we have to use a chrome extension (ext folder)